chels-j/chels-j/README.md

 Currently, I'm completing an M.Sc. in Data Science at Tilburg University. <br>
 <br>
 Here you can see some of the projects I'm working on to build my skillset in:
-- Data exploration / transformation
 - Data visualization
-- Designing & tuning machine learning models
+- Building machine learning models
-- Building pipelines
-- Querying & maintaining databases
+- Data modeling & dashboarding
+- Designing data pipelines

 Using:
 - Python